Muirfield/pocketmine-plugins/pmimporter/README.md

   flat (boring) area.
 Sometimes exting and re-entering the game helps.
 * Q: Why I get corrupted chunks after I modify some (very detailed) areas?
-* A: The current release of PocketMine-MP (1.4) has a bug where large chunks get overlapped causing chunk corruption.
+* A: You need to upgrade to PocketMine-MP v1.4.1
 * Q: Why I see some blocks that are not in the original map?
 * A: These have to do with how the translation happens.
 There are blocks that are not supported by Minecraft Pocket Edition.
 These